axcheron/cisco_pwdecrypt/README.md

 cisco_pwdecrypt
 ===============

-Simple Python tool to decrypt the "enc_GroupPwd" variable in PCF files.
+Simple Python tool to decrypt the "enc_GroupPwd" variable in PCF files (and Type 7 passwords).

 ## Description